HonkingGoose/git-gosling/docs/sandbox_first_git_add.md

 code README.md
 ```

-In the editor we create the following line, and add a newline at the end:
+Enter the following text and add a newline at the end:

 ```
 This is the readme for the sandbox repository.